Mitigating quantum operation infidelity through engineering the distribution of photon losses: Impact of single-mode identity transformation losses

 \section{Impact of single-mode identity transformation losses}

-We closely follow the method described in Ref. \cite{clements2016optimal} to assess the resilience of multiport interferometers to unbalanced losses.
+We evaluate the resilience of multiport interferometers to unbalanced losses following the method of Ref. \cite{clements2016optimal}.
 For $N = 20$, we generate 500 Haar-random unitary matrices $U$.
-We then introduce a variable uniform loss $l$ [dB] at the input modes of each two-mode \textit{and single-mode} transformation, that results in a single-photon transmission efficiency $\eta = 10^{-l/10}$.
-Next, we use the definitions in Eqs. \ref{eq:Gamma_rectangular} and \ref{eq:Gamma_triangular} to find $\Gamma$ for the rectangular and triangular design.
-Subsequently, we recompile the lossy transformation matrices $T$ via Eq. \ref{eq:LossyT}.
-We quantify the postselected fidelity by evaluating Eq. \ref{eq:Fidelity_Clements}.
+Uniform losses $l$ [dB] are applied to the input of each two-mode and single-mode transformation, yielding a single-photon transmission efficiency $\eta = 10^{-l/10}$.
+Using Eqs.
+4 and 5, we compute the loss matrices $\Gamma$ for rectangular and triangular designs, then construct the lossy transformation matrices $T$ via Eq.
+6. Postselected fidelities are calculated with Eq.
+7.

-Fig. \ref{fig:FidelityInterferometer} shows our numerical simulation results for a 20-mode multiport interferometer with varying loss, and the results of Ref. \cite{clements2016optimal}.
-We observe within both data sets that the triangular design's fidelity significantly declines with increasing losses, while the rectangular design maintains its fidelity.
-The asymmetric losses inherent in the triangular design completely account for this observation.
-By comparing our data to the data of Ref. \cite{clements2016optimal}, we observe that by including the loss resulting from single-mode transformations in the triangular (rectangular) design, the asymmetric loss slightly increases (vanishes), and therefore the fidelity is slightly reduced (restored).
+Figure \ref{fig:FidelityInterferometer} shows that the rectangular design maintains high postselected fidelity as loss increases, while the triangular design exhibits a significant fidelity reduction.
+This reduction arises from asymmetric losses in the triangular design.
+Including losses from single-mode transformations slightly increases asymmetry in the triangular design and reduces fidelity, while the asymmetry in the rectangular design vanishes such that the fidelity is restored.